The majority of children remain at the same primary school and subsequent secondary school throughout their education.

 What steps to take if you decide to move your child

 Admissions and transfers to community and voluntary controlled schools are authorised by the relevant local council.
 Fill out a transfer request form stating which school(s) you would like to move your child to and when.
 If you apply during term-time you will usually hear back within 15 working days.
-There is no guarantee there will be places in the first school of your choice.
+There is no guarantee there will be places available in your first school of choice.

 If you wish to move your child to a voluntary aided (often faith) or foundation school, you will need to contact the school direct.